SimM88/Hot-Dog-Cookout-Calculator/README.md

 # Hot-Dog-Cookout-Calculator

+# Input of the amount of people attending
+# Input of Amount of hotdogs needed

 amountOfPeople = int(input("Greetings! ... could you kindly tell me the amount of people attending? ")) amountOfHotDogsPer = int(input("and what's the amount of hot dogs per person: "))

+# Amount of Hotdogs per person
+# Amount of Hotdog Buns per person

 hotDogsPerServing = 10
 bunsPerServing = 8

+#Total amount of poeple attending and hotdogs needed

 sumAmountOfHotDogs = amountOfPeople * amountOfHotDogsPer